1. RACGP conflict of interest policy

 6. Responsibilities of RACGP personnel

-All Councillors are individually responsible for understanding and complying with their duties concerning Conflicts of Interests both under this Policy, the common law and the Corporations Act.
-These duties apply to all matters presented to or discussed at Council.
+All RACGP Board members are individually responsible for understanding and complying with their duties concerning Conflicts of Interests both under this Policy, the common law and the Corporations Act.
+These duties apply to all matters presented to or discussed at the RACGP Board.

-The Chair of Council is responsible for enforcing this Policy within Council.
+The Chair of the RACGP Board is responsible for enforcing this Policy within the RACGP Board.

-All Faculty Board members are responsible for understanding and complying with their duties concerning Conflicts of Interests under this Policy, and to the extent they apply, the common law and the Corporations Act.
-These duties apply to all matters presented to or discussed by the Faculty Board.
+All Faculty Council members are responsible for understanding and complying with their duties concerning Conflicts of Interests under this Policy, and to the extent they apply, the common law and the Corporations Act.
+These duties apply to all matters presented to or discussed by the Faculty Council.

-The relevant Faculty Board Chair is responsible for enforcing this Policy within their Faculty.
+The relevant Faculty Council Chair is responsible for enforcing this Policy within their Faculty.

 All managers are responsible for understanding and complying with their duties concerning Conflicts of Interests, and those of the staff who report to them.